komoot/opscommander/README.md

 ## Changelog

+#### 1.0.8

+- Apps can now have secret environment variables.

 #### 1.0.7

 - For blue-green deployments, load-based auto scaling is enabled only after the deployment is finished.
-This prevents unnecessary scaling from occuring due to CPU-intensive OpsWorks events during the deployment.
+This may help to avoid unnecessary load-based scaling directly after deployment.

 #### 1.0.6